Sonny Barger: "Gangster era"

+During the trial, Ted Hilliard, Barger's handler in the Oakland police, and Barger himself testified that he had been cooperating with police for over five years in return for deals on arrests, bail reductions and other considerations.
+Barger explained: "If we come into possession of guns and explosives, we don't like to keep them around.
+We turn them in hoping they — the police — will do something for us".
+He also admitted being a drug dealer under questioning from the prosecutor in the case, District Attorney Don Whyte.
+On December 29, 1972, Barger and his three co-defendants were acquitted following a seven-week trial after Ivaldi's credibility came under scrutiny.

-On March 16, 1973, Barger was sentenced to a prison term of ten years-to-life after he was convicted of possession of narcotics for sale (37 grams of heroin), and possession of a weapon by a convicted felon.
+In December 1972, police bypassed a six-foot fence and Doberman Pinscher guard dogs to raid Barger's home in the Oakland Hills, finding eight guns throughout the house and an unidentified human skull on a dresser.
+At Barger's trial for narcotics and weapons offenses in February 1973, the jury was read Barger's testimony from his 1972 murder trial in which he admitted to dealing drugs.
+On March 16, 1973, he was sentenced to a prison term of ten years-to-life after he was convicted of possession of narcotics for sale (37 grams of heroin), and possession of a weapon by a convicted felon.
 His future wife Sharon was a co-defendant; her case ended in a mistrial when a jury failed to reach a verdict.
 As a result of his imprisonment, Barger was forced to relinquish his presidency of the Oakland chapter for the first time since its inception.
 According to police intelligence reports, he had designated San Jose chapter president Fillmore Cross as his international successor during a motorcycle run at Bass Lake prior to his imprisonment.
-Cross was also imprisoned, for possession of amphetamines in 1975, however, and Barger allegedly continued to lead the Hells Angels from his cell at Folsom State Prison.
+Cross was also imprisoned, for possession of amphetamines in 1975, and Barger allegedly continued to lead the Hells Angels from his cell at Folsom State Prison.

+Hells Angels and members of other motorcycle gangs formed a clique in the California state prison system which acted somewhat autonomously from the Aryan Brotherhood, the dominant white prison gang in California.
+One prison official described the status of bikers in the prison system as: "They originally stay out of things.
+They provide a balance in the racial conflicts.
+When trouble starts with the Chicanos or the blacks, the Angels join up with the other whites".
+Barger befriended Mike "Acha" Ison, a leader in the Mexican Mafia, at Folsom.

+Barger began studying sociology in prison.
 During his incarceration, a bikers' magazine ran a "Free Sonny Barger" campaign, selling T-shirts and bumper stickers, which helped pay his legal expenses.
 Barger gave a series of interviews, including one with Geraldo Rivera for his Good Night America television program, in which he portrayed himself as a model prisoner and said: "They got to let me out sometime."
-He also began studying sociology at Folsom.
 In April 1977, Barger won an appeal to face a retrial on a prior marijuana possession conviction.

 His acquittal in that case made him eligible for parole as the California Supreme Court ruled that a five-year waiting period – attached to his sentence due to the prior marijuana conviction – was unconstitutional.
 He was paroled on November 3, 1977, after serving four-and-a-half years of his sentence.
-On December 5, 1977, Barger opened the first Hells Angels chapter in Canada and awarded the Canadian Hells Angels national president Yves "Le Boss" Buteau the right to wear a Hells Angels jacket with the word "International" written on the bottom – a great honor within the world of the Hells Angels where jackets normally list only the state in which the Hells Angel lives in.
+On December 5, 1977, Barger opened the first Hells Angels chapter in Canada in Montreal and awarded the Canadian Hells Angels national president Yves "Le Boss" Buteau the right to wear a Hells Angels jacket with the word "International" written on the bottom – a great honor within the world of the Hells Angels where jackets normally list only the state in which the Hells Angel lives in.
+On October 28, 1978, Barger opened the first Hells Angels chapter in the Netherlands with Willem van Boxtel serving as the president of the Amsterdam chapter.
+The Amsterdam chapter under Boxtel's leadership was to become the most powerful Hells Angel chapter in Europe.